 Sprint has officially begun rolling out its 5G network.
 The first cities to get the new tech — Atlanta, Houston, Dallas, and Kansas City — began enjoying 5G’s blistering speeds as of May 30.
 Shortly after, Sprint announced that it had turned on its 5G network in Chicago, extending coverage to around 700,000 people.
 Los Angeles, New York, Phoenix, and the District of Columbia are likely to follow soon after, though we don’t have any dates for those launches yet.
-If you’re in one of the areas that already has 5G, you’ll need Sprint’s Unlimited Premium plan, which costst $80 per month, to take advantage of the tech.
-Thankfully, there are some other great perks too — like Hulu, Amazon Prime, Tidal, and 100GB of hot spot usage.
+If you’re in one of the areas that already has 5G, you’ll need Sprint’s Unlimited Premium plan, which costs $80 per month, to take advantage of the tech.
+Thankfully, there are some other great perks, too — like Hulu, Amazon Prime, Tidal, and 100GB of hot spot usage.

-While Verizon and AT&T are primarily rolling out on millimeter wave spectrum, Sprint has a completely different deployment strategy.
+While Verizon and AT&T are primarily rolling out 5G with millimeter wave spectrum (mmWave), Sprint has a completely different deployment strategy.
 The carrier will use excess 2.5GHz spectrum to initially build its 5G network.

-While rolling out 5G on midband may allow Sprint to deploy quickly and inexpensively, the strategy is not without pitfalls.
+While rolling out 5G on midband spectrum may allow Sprint to deploy quickly and inexpensively, the strategy is not without pitfalls.
 Midband 5G does not offer the same fast speeds and low latency you’ll see on other providers with mmWave.
 It covers a larger area, but it doesn’t have as large a range as 4G LTE, and doesn’t do the best job of penetrating through walls and some types of glass.

-Although Sprint will initially roll out on midband, it will continue to build its 5G network on other bands as well.
-And if Sprint successfully merges with T-Mobile in the coming months, the new T-Mobile may be the first to have a robust, nationwide 5G network that supports lowband, midband, and mmWave.
+Although Sprint is initially rolling out service on midband, it will continue to build its 5G network on other bands as well.
+The plan — if the Sprint and T-Mobile merger is successful — is for “the New T-Mobile” to have a robust, nationwide 5G network that supports lowband, midband, and mmWave.